 Named by Essence Magazine as one of the 5 reasons to visit Oakland, Betti Ono was founded in 2010 by Oakland native, Anyka Howard (aka Barber).

 From 2011 – 2021, the Betti Ono global headquarters featured an cultural arts venue, gallery, and art+design store in the heart of Downtown Oakland’s Black Arts Movement & Business District (BAMBD).
 As a neighborhood anchor and cultural hub, Betti Ono offered year-round arts and culture experiences, exhibitions and public programs that inspired and empowered.
 The art + design store featured Betti Ono branded products, original art, limited edition prints, books, plus, art + design goods and supplies by makers from Oakland, California and around the globe.

-Betti Ono has received numerous awards for its artists engagement, exhibitions, programs and community partnerships including a two-time 2018 Essence Magazine nod as one of the 5 reasons to visit Oakland, Best of the Bay 2018 ‘Boutique Art Gallery” by Oakland Magazine, Nominations and/or winning ‘Best Gallery’ by East Bay Express readers in 2019, 2018, 2017, 2016, 2015, and 2014.
-Betti Ono has also received Alameda County Supervisors commendation for service in the community in 2017 and 2016, and the Beneficial State Bank 2016 Oakland Indie “Social Changemaker” Award.
+Betti Ono has received numerous awards for its artist’s engagement, exhibitions, programs and community partnership including Best of the Bay 2018 ‘Boutique Art Gallery” by Oakland Magazine, Nominations and/or winning ‘Best Gallery’ by East Bay Express readers in 2019, 2018, 2017, 2016, 2015, and 2014.
+Betti Ono has also received Alameda County Supervisors’ commendation for service in the community in 2017 and 2016, and the Beneficial State Bank 2016 Oakland Indie “Social Changemaker” Award.